for Welcome Video and information on the Senior Culminating Project.

 ISP sees a high-quality education as a fundamental right of every child.
 ISP believes all children deserve respect, encouragement, and opportunities for learning.
 These key components of the ISP program provide a rigorous foundation for students, allowing them to gain knowledge, link skills, and develop successful attitudes.
 ISP provides, as its cornerstone achievement, successful well-rounded students, who are prepared to meet the challenges of higher education, explore career interests and succeed as responsible and engaged global citizens.

-Leslie Gum, Head of House, Independent Studies Program
+Terry Young, Head of House, Independent Studies Program

 Congratulations Class of 2014 for earning your ISP Certificate!